rgruzdd/oop-basics-task-4-student-template/README.md

 ["bar"]
 ```

-<em>After your own implementation of the class have a look at collections.deque https://docs.python.org/3/library/collections.html#collections.deque </em>
+*After your own implementation of the class have a look at collections.deque https://docs.python.org/3/library/collections.html#collections.deque*